Get a Free consultation form Medipars Care Team

 We will help you choose the best hospital for your kidney transplant surgery in Iran.

 For renal transplantation in Iran, the donor and the recipient must be of the same nationality, that’s all.
-Donating a kidney to a person with a different nationality is illegal, as that would amount to Transplant Tourism.
+Donating a kidney to a person with a different nationality is illegal, as that would amount to Organ trafficking.

 Finding a Matching Donor